The Enterprise AI Playbook: 5 Steps I Use With Every Client

 Enterprise AI Playbook

-After implementing AI solutions across finance, healthcare, retail, and manufacturing, I've learned that successful AI projects follow a predictable pattern.
-The technology varies, the business contexts differ, but the methodology remains consistent.
+From financial services to large enterprise transformation work, I've seen that successful AI projects follow a predictable pattern.
+The technology varies, the business contexts differ, but the methodology that works remains consistent.

 The goal isn't to implement the most advanced AI possible.
 It's to implement AI that delivers measurable business value within realistic constraints.